reflectoring/reflectoring.github.io/_posts/2017-11-14-gradle-lazy-property-evaluation.md

 ## Why Lazy Evaluation?

 Recently I wrote a task to configure a docker build for different Java modules.
 Some of them are packaged as JAR and some as WAR artifacts.
 Now this configuration was not that complicated, but I really hate duplicating stuff.
-So I thought how could I write a generic configuration and let each modules override some parts of this config?
-Thats where lazy property evaluation comes in very handy.
+So I wondered how to write a generic configuration and let each module override some parts of this config?
+That's where lazy property evaluation comes in very handy.

+## Lazy Evaluation of String Properties

-Let's check this simple project configuration:
+Let's check this simple project configuration, which logs the the evaluated properties to the console using the build-in [Gradle Logger](https://docs.gradle.org/current/userguide/logging.html).
 ```groovy
 allprojects {
     version = '1.0.0'